rlemaigre/vue3-promise-dialog/README.md

 The OkCancelBox.vue component is a Box that serves as base for all dialogs that include OK and CANCEL buttons.
 It has two slots : `header` and `body`.
 Body is where the controls of the dialog reside.
 It has a `valid` prop.
 If `valid` is false, the OK button is disabled.
 The whole thing is included into a `form` tag so that hitting enter when a control has focus triggers a click on the OK button.
-When OK is clicked, `$close` is called on the parent component (the dialog).
+When OK is clicked, `closeDialog` is called.
-When CANCEL is clicked, `$close` is called on the parent component (the dialog) with a null return value.
+When CANCEL is clicked, `closeDialog` is called with a null return value.

 ### ConfirmDialog.vue